 Gluten-sensitive individuals create antibodies against gluten.
 Antibodies are proteins used by your immune system to fight against foreign invaders.
 So when gluten is consumed, the immune system uses these anti-gluten antibodies to attack.
 And this immune reaction creates inflammation and damages the lining of the small intestine.
 But it can also trigger other immune reactions throughout the body.

 With DH, gluten causes IgA antibodies to form in the skin.
 The antibodies lead to blister-like lesions that form on the skin.

 Nevertheless, whether you have digestive issues or not, research has proven that the best treatment for DH is a strict gluten-free diet.
 Plus, studies have shown that if gluten is reintroduced, DH quickly comes back.

 See how this customer cured their rashes caused by gluten with our gluten free supplements here!

 Chronic Urticaria Celiac Disease & Gluten

-Urticaria, also known as hives, is a common skin condition affecting 15 – 25% of people within their lifetime.
+Another gluten allergy on the skin is Urticaria, also known as hives.
+It is a common skin condition affecting 15 – 25% of people within their lifetime.
 It produces itchy pink or red bumps as well as patches of swelling.